-The stomach is part of the digestive system.
-It lies just under the diaphragm (the sheet of muscle just under your lungs).
-The top of the stomach is connected to the oesophagus (foodpipe).
-The other end of the stomach is connected to the first part of the small intestine, the duodenum.
+The stomach is a sac-like organ which is a part of the digestive system.
+It lies just under the diaphragm or the sheet of muscle under the lungs.
+The top of the stomach is connected to the esophagus or the food pipe and the other end of it is connected to the duodenum which is the first part of the small intestine.

-- At the time of initial surgery: In patients undergoing curative surgery for stomach cancer, there are certain high risk factors for peritoneal spread.
-These are positive lymph nodes, T3/T4 tumors, high grade tumors, and patients with a positive fluid cytology.
-Studies have shown that when HIPEC is performed at the time of initial surgery in these patients its helpful in preventing peritoneal spread.
+Studies have shown that when HIPEC is performed at the time of initial surgery in these patients it is helpful in preventing peritoneal spread.
 This approach however, is investigational and is done in the setting of clinical trials only.

-- Patients with peritoneal spread: This maybe at the time of initial presentation or in case of recurrence.
+Patients with peritoneal spread: This may be at the time of initial presentation or in case of recurrence.
 Chemotherapy is required foremost.
-In certain patients whom the disease is limited or can be completely removed, Cytoreductive Surgery and HIPEC is an option.
+For certain patients in whom the disease is limited or can be completely removed, Cytoreductive Surgery and HIPEC is an option.
 The outcomes in terms of long term survival are not as good as the other cancers for which CRS and HIPEC is used.

 When it comes to the treatment of stomach cancer, the disease extent or peritoneal cancer index is very important.
 Only patients with a low PCI benefit from cytoreductive surgery and HIPEC.
 In others, even if the tumor is completely removed during surgery, the chances of the tumor coming back are very high.